 Arizona may be landlocked, but there are many beautiful rivers and lakes throughout the state.
 The Colorado River, Lake Powell, Lake Mead, and Lake Mohave are just a few popular places for people to have a day at the beach, take the boat out, or camp nearby.

 While these areas can provide the perfect backdrop for a great day, accidents still happen.
 Sometimes, those accidents are somebody else’s fault.
 Drunk boat operators may cause a collision, or the shower area inside a campground may be dangerously slippery.
 When individuals are injured by someone else’s negligence, they may be eligible for compensation, including medical bills, loss of income, and pain and suffering.

 But filing a civil claim for a recreational accident can be difficult, and if not filed properly, the claim may be thrown out of court.
-If you were injured in a river, lake, or camping accident, you should speak to an Arizona personal injury lawyer at Breyer Law Offices, P.C., in a free case evaluation.
+If you were injured in a river, lake, or camping accident, you should speak to an Arizona personal injury lawyer at The Husband & Wife Law Team, in a free case evaluation.

 The most common accidents that occur in rivers and lakes are boating accidents.
 The most common causes are:

 - Distracted driving

 If the boat operator is negligent and causes injuries to other people, he can be held legally responsible.
 In some cases, the boat or its equipment may be defective.
 When that malfunction caused an accident, the manufacturer may be held responsible.

 While boating is the usual cause of injuries down at a river or lake, it’s not the only thing that can go wrong.
 A person on shore may become intoxicated and hurt someone else, or negligent supervision could lead to a child drowning.

 Whatever the case, whenever someone is negligent and causes a river or lake accident in Arizona, that person can be held responsible for paying compensation to injury victims.